 salon & school debating news

-Tuesday 25th November the Royal Armouries Museum (Leeds) will host its third annual sixth form debating competition in partnership with The Leeds Salon.
+Tuesday 25th November the Royal Armouries Museum (Leeds) hosted its third, annual sixth form debating competition in partnership with The Leeds Salon, and this year sponsored by the UK’s Real Estate and Infrastructure Investment Forum – UKREiiF.

-This is an all-day event involving 8 Yorkshire schools – Abbey Grange CofE Academy, Beckfoot School, Bradford Grammar School, Grammar School at Leeds, Guiseley School, Notre Dame Catholic Sixth Form College, Pudsey Grammar School. and Queen Ethelberga’s School.
+The competition was expanded for the second year running to now include eight Yorkshire schools: Abbey Grange CofE Academy, Beckfoot School, Bradford Grammar School, Grammar School at Leeds, Guiseley School, Notre Dame Catholic Sixth Form College, Pudsey Grammar School and Queen Ethelberga’s School.

 Womble Bond Dickinson / Leeds Salon Years 10&11 Debating Competition 2026

-The qualifying rounds for the Womble Bond Dickinson / Leeds Salon Years 10&11 Debating Competition 2026 will take place in January and February.
-This will be the twelfth year of Leeds Salon’s annual competition for 14-to-16-year-olds, and the fourth year in which leading transatlantic law firm Womble Bond Dickinson (Leeds) have been Headline Partner.
+The qualifying rounds for the Womble Bond Dickinson / Leeds Salon Years 10&11 Debating Competition 2026 take place in January.
+This is the thirteenth year of Leeds Salon’s annual competition for 14-to-16-year-olds, and the fourth year with leading transatlantic law firm Womble Bond Dickinson (Leeds) as Headline Partner.

-Eight schools will take part over four qualifying rounds, these are: Abbey Grange CofE Academy, Benton Park School, Cardinal Heenan Catholic High, Carr Manor Community School, Guiseley School, Mount St Mary’s Catholic High, Roundhay School and UTC Leeds.
-The four qualifying round winners will them meet in the final in March at the offices of Womble Bond Dickinson.
+Eight schools will take part divided into four qualifying rounds: Abbey Grange CofE Academy, Cardinal Heenan Catholic High, Carr Manor Community School, Guiseley School, Mount St Mary’s Catholic High, Pudsey Grammar School, Roundhay School and UTC Leeds.
+The four qualifying round winners will then meet in the final on Wednesday 1st April 2026 at the offices of Womble Bond Dickinson.

 Womble Bond Dickinson / Leeds Salon Years 10&11 Debating Competition 2025